-The bill amends West Virginia's Code regarding Child Protective Services (CPS) by introducing requirements for the use of body-worn cameras by CPS workers during investigations of child abuse or neglect.
-Specifically, it mandates that CPS workers attempt to wear body-worn cameras while conducting investigations, but they must first obtain consent from the individual being investigated.
-Additionally, the bill allows workers to refrain from using the cameras if they believe it could compromise the child's privacy or hinder the investigation, with such decisions documented in the case file.
+The bill amends West Virginia's Code ยง49-2-802 to enhance the procedures and responsibilities of Child Protective Services (CPS) workers during investigations of child abuse or neglect.
+It mandates that CPS workers attempt to wear body-worn cameras while conducting these investigations, with the stipulation that they must obtain consent from the individual being investigated before using the camera.
+Additionally, the bill allows workers to refrain from using the cameras if they believe it could compromise the child's privacy or hinder the investigation, and such decisions must be documented in the case file.
 The audio and video recordings from these cameras are classified as confidential records and must be maintained for the duration of the case.

 Statutes affected: Introduced Version: 49-2-802